 Red Clover has long been used to treat the unpleasant symptoms of eczema – and is said to soothe itchy, scaly skin that it causes.
 Believed to act as an anti-inflammatory, it has been used for centuries to treat many different skin complaints.

 Rose Petals have cleansing, astringent, toning, stimulating and soothing properties.
 Although their nourishing and moisturising properties benefit all skin types, they are considered particularly useful for dry, sensitive skin, as well as mature skin due to decreasing the appearance of fine lines and wrinkles.
+Rose is also one of the most fragrant and prettiest botanicals to grow in your garden.

-Rosemary is an astringent that is useful for treating oily skin, having a balancing affect on both the skin and scalp.
+Rosemary is an astringent botanical that is useful for treating oily skin, having a balancing affect on both the skin and scalp.
 Antimicrobial, antiseptic and anti-inflammatory it it is considered useful on broken skin and for treating most skin conditions, as well as encouraging cell renewal and protecting against ageing.
 Known as the anti-aging herb it is even said to boost memory!

 Sage is believed to have anti-aging properties and also acts as an anti-inflammatory, making it great for reducing puffiness.
 Used for it’s cleansing, pore tightening and stimulating properties.